-- Clear and correct communications From a client’s perspective, there’s nothing more frustrating than being given the wrong information about their account.
-It’s easy to see how changes and updates can get missed when different business functions are not working together on the same database.
-For example, the sales team could negotiate a new contract with a client – but if that change isn’t communicated to the credit management team, the customer could receive incorrect invoices or other misinformed correspondence.
+- Clear and correct communications.
+From a client’s perspective, there’s nothing more frustrating than being given the wrong information about their account.
+Changes and updates can get missed when different business functions are not working together on the same database.
+For example, the sales team could negotiate a new contract with a client.
+But if that change isn’t communicated to the credit management team, the customer could receive incorrect invoices or other misinformed correspondence.

-- Improved complaints management While no company wants to receive complaints, they do happen – and it’s how you deal with those complaints that will win or lose your customers.
+- Improved complaints management.
+While no company wants to receive complaints, they do happen.
+It’s how you deal with those complaints that will win or lose your customers.
 Having an effective complaints management system in place will help you deal with problems effectively – so that you can learn from your mistakes and prevent similar situations in the future.
-Plus, customers will feel like they’re being listened to if problems are dealt with quickly.
+Plus, you will make your customers feel listened and attended to if problems are dealt with quickly.

 “Quality is when we achieve the customer’s expectation.
 But we are trying to create a service aptitude that we recognize opportunities to exceed the customer’s expectations.”
 STEPHAN SCHOON – VP Customer Success